Why cybersecurity is important for business

 Cybersecurity: a tough reality

-Cybersecurity is an inherently negative asset.
-As with any protective measure, the major challenge is to measure the value (or Return on Investment, ROI) of cybersecurity.
-It is significantly more difficult to get stakeholders – customers, users, and decision-makers in the company to understand its value.
-This is because when everything is going well, the investment in security is not really justified.
-When there are an attack and disaster hits, it is too late to think about fixing problems and so, the blame-game begins.
+Cybersecurity is, by nature, a negative asset.
+As with any protective measure, one of the biggest challenges is to measure the value (or return on investment, ROI) of cybersecurity.
+It is even more difficult to get stakeholders – customers, users, and decision-makers – in the company to understand its value.
+This is because when everything is going well, the investment in cybersecurity doesn’t seem to be justified.
+When disaster strikes and you’re under attack, however, it’s too late to think about fixing problems, and that’s when the blame game begins.

-Not only is security a negative asset, but is also a preventive one.
+Not only is security a negative asset, it is also a preventive one.

-The majority of the value of the investment made in security only shows up after the security defenses catch a major attack or when companies pass a tough business audit because of proper measures.
-In general, the task of the Chief Information Security Officer (CISO) or another security leader for that matter is quite difficult, because they need to prepare for the inevitable without any substantial evidence to justify the budget.
+The investment made in security only shows its value after the defenses catch a major attack, or when companies successfully pass a strict business audit thanks to proper measures.
+In general, the task of the Chief Information Security Officer (CISO), or any other security leader for that matter, is quite difficult, because they need to prepare for the inevitable without any substantial evidence to justify the budget.

-That being said, it is not surprising to see many argue that security in general is a dismal industry that is not providing any stellar value to consumers, and yet demands a lot of resources.
+Taking this into consideration, it is not surprising to see many argue that security is, in general, a dismal industry that doesn’t provide any real value for consumers, yet demands a great deal of resources.

 And yet, security is a must.

-In the early days of any industry, security isn’t usually a part of a product.
+In the early days of any industry, security usually isn’t a part of the product.
 When cars were first introduced, the emphasis was on functionality.
-Yet, a few years after the first car hit the market, the first car was stolen and security became an issue, prompting the invention of the car alarm in response.
+Yet just a few years after the first car hit the market, the first car was also stolen, and suddenly security became an issue, prompting the invention of the car alarm in response.

-Similarly, the Internet was not designed with security in mind as it was initially a closeted and trusted research network for researchers.
+Similarly, the Internet was not designed with security in mind, as it was initially a closed and trusted network for researchers.

-As with any technology, once the major features are built and adoption is wide-spread, safety, reliability, and security assume the status of bigger issues.
+As with any technology, once the major features are built and adoption is wide-spread, safety, reliability, and security become much more important issues.

-The problem here is that security is often looked at as an afterthought, that solves point in time problems.
+The problem here is that security is often only an afterthought used to solve point in time problems.

-When technology evolves, security solutions need to be replaced.
-Many argue that security should stop being a bolt-on solution and should be part of the product design and development from the very beginning.
+As technology evolves, security solutions need to be replaced.
+Many argue that security should no longer be a bolt-on solution, but rather a part of product design and development from the very beginning.

 Why cybersecurity is important for business

-It is very important that all participants in software product design work together to break this cycle.
-Software developers need to build systems that are secure by design (especially in web application security, and secure coding).
+It is imperative that all participants in software product design work together to break this cycle.
+Software developers need to build systems that are secure by design (especially in web application security and secure coding).

-It is imperative we see that cybersecurity teams can deliver great value to the business if they are treated as internal consultants and value centers rather than a cost center.
+We need to understand that cybersecurity teams can add immense value to the business if they are treated as internal consultants and value centers, not as a cost center.
 The major problem is that developers and product managers need cybersecurity to be seamlessly integrated with product development.

 - First, cybersecurity teams can and should be present during the design stage of any product.
 Product and developer teams should consider cybersecurity as a feature.
 It starts with threat modeling and continues with secure architecture design.
-Having security integrated in the development process helps developers start thinking more rigorously about their code, thus reducing debugging time significantly.
+Having security integrated into the development process helps developers start thinking more rigorously about their code, thus reducing debugging time significantly.

-- Second, security teams need to design security guardrails for the current development process for developers.
-This typically means having internal tools and processes to keep the developers from committing obvious mistakes and letting them harden software by default.
+- Second, security teams need to design security guardrails for developers’ current development process.
+This typically means having internal tools and processes to keep the developers from committing obvious mistakes and letting them strengthen software by default.
 One example of this is how Repokid implements least privileged access by removing unused access permissions automatically.

-- Security teams must be looked at to flag the cybersecurity skills gap within the organization and facilitate a solid learning culture by setting up access to security code reviews, hold security workshops and training for developers, and more importantly, motivate security contributions by all developer teams within the organization.
+- Security teams must be empowered to flag the gaps in cybersecurity skills within the organization, and to facilitate a solid learning culture by setting up access to security code reviews, holding security workshops and training for developers, and most importantly, motivating security contributions by all developer teams within the organization.

 Make security requirements a feature

-The fundamental building block of secure product design is to make security a feature requirement: apply security by design, make security guardrails for the software delivery processes, and finally to build a security-aware developer culture.
+The fundamental building block of secure product design is to make security requirements a feature: apply security by design, make security guardrails for the software delivery processes, and finally, build a security-aware developer culture.